-Deutsche Bank's responsibility was to provide information and documentation on:
+Deutsche Bank AG's responsibility was to provide information and documentation on:

 - Framework

-- Asset pool
+- Eligibility criteria

-- Documentation of ESG risks management at the asset level
+- Documentation of ESG risks management

 ISS ESG's VERIFICATION PROCESS

 ISS ESG is one of the world's leading independent environmental, social and governance (ESG) research, analysis and rating houses.
 The company has been actively involved in the sustainable capital markets for over 25 years.
 Since 2014, ISS ESG has built up a reputation as a highly-reputed thought leader in the green and social bond market and has become one of the first CBI approved verifiers.